khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 1. [ ] **Components**: Make sure all components have correct names, properties, and descriptions along with external documentation links where applicable.
 View the [components][components] guides for details.
 1. [ ] **Frames**: Make spacing within and between frames consistent with components found on other pages.
 1. [ ] **Layers**: Make sure all your layers are correctly named and the order match visual from left to right.
 In the case of Auto Layout, Figma will determine layer order.
-1. [ ] **Variants**: Remove the default dashed purple stroke, border radius, and padding from all variants.
 1. [ ] **Variants**: Reorder variants in properties panel to match visual order.
 In the case of Auto Layout, Figma will determine layer order.
 1. [ ] **Comments**: Make sure all comments and discussion are resolved.